hirsimaki-markus/arduino-PS2-to-USB/README.md

 * Requires arduino with USB host cababilities.
 Confirmed working on Arduino Pro Micro

-* Currently only supports Finnish keymap up to 105 keys.
-If you want to help translating feel free to email me
+* Currently only supports Finnish keymap with 104 keys or less.
+If you want to help adding more keymaps feel free to email me